-Ste p Performe d on: (see Figure G-1) Performed by: Description 1 HDI-A CIFS administrator Create a home directory for each end user immediately under the mount point of the home- directory-roaming file system.
-To delete the created home-directory, execute the archdctl command with thedel option specified.
+Ste p Performe d on: (see Figure G-1) Performed by: Description 1 HDI-A CIFS administrator Create a home directory for each end user immediately under the mount point of the home-directory-roaming file system.
+To delete the created home-directory, execute the archdetl command with thedel option specified.
 2 HDI-A CIFS administrator Set the access privileges for the home directory created in step 1.
 For details about the access privileges to be set for the home directory, see Table G-1 Access privileges for the home directory on page G-7.
 3 HDI-A CIFS administrator Create files such as user profiles in the home directory created in step 1.
 If you want to delete the created file, do so after completing step 5.
-4 HDI-A System administrator Use the archdctl command with theroaming option specified to enable roaming for the home- directory data created in step 1 among HDI systems.
+4 HDI-A System administrator Use the archdctl command with theroaming option specified to enable roaming for the home-directory data created in step 1 among HDI systems.
 5 HDI-A System administrator Use the archdctl command with thestatus option specified to make sure that the roaming for the home-directory data created in step 1 among the HDI systems is enabled.
 6 HDI-A System administrator Tell the end users to assign a network drive to the share in which the home-directory was created in step 1 before accessing the share.
 7 HDI-A System administrator Use the GUI to make sure that the migration task for the file system (in which the home-directory was created in step 1) was successful.
-Also make sure that the successful task was started after the end time of the archdctl command executed in step 5.
+Also make sure that the successful task was started after the end time of the archdotl command executed in step 5.
 8 HDI-A System administrator Use the GUI to make sure that the system message KAQM37529-E has not been output.
-If the KAQM37529-E message is output, a conflict occurred between locations during update of the home directory.
-Recover the home-directory data according to If the KAQM37529-E message is output to the location where a home directory was created on page G-10 .
+LIDI A Custom If the KAQM37529-E message is output, a conflict occurred between locations during update of the home directory.
+Recover the home-directory data according to When KAQM37529-E is output to a location where a new home directory was created, or when KAQM37529-E is output even though no new home directory was created and no home directory data was migrated on page H-2.
 If you recovered the home-directory data, you do not need to perform the following steps.
 If you recovered the home-directory data, you do not need to perform the following steps.
-9 HDI-A System administrator Tell end users that, before accessing a share for the home-directory-roaming file system on another HDI system, they will need to assign a network drive to the share.
+9 HDI-A System administrator Tell end users that, before accessing a share for the home-directory-roaming file system on another HDI